NavinKumarbanu/One-Server/README (1).md

 * You must have downloaded a Google Cloud Platform credentials file.
 * You must have enabled the Google Compute Engine API.
 * It uses the Terraform Google Cloud Provider that interacts with the many resources supported by Google Cloud Platform (GCP) through its APIs.
-* This code was written for Terraform 0.10.x.

 ## Using the code

 * Configure your Google Cloud access keys.